-Originally from Bradley, Illinois, Anna graduated in 2001 from Olivet Nazarene University with a degree in Speech Communication.
+Originally from Bradley, Illinois, Welsh graduated in 2001 from Olivet Nazarene University with a degree in speech communication.
 She excelled at Olivet as a two-sport athlete, playing both softball and basketball.
-While at Olivet she earned numerous awards as a shortstop and a catcher.
+While at Olivet, she earned numerous awards as a shortstop and a catcher.
 Those awards include NAIA National Player of the Week, All-Conference, All-Region, NCCAA All-American, and NAIA All-American Honorable Mention.
 She was also a member of the 2000 NCCAA National Championship softball team.

 At just 22 years old, she landed her first head coaching job at Saint Mary’s College (NCAA D-III) in Notre Dame, Indiana, becoming one of the youngest head coaches in the NCAA.
 In her second season at Saint Mary’s, she led the Belles to their first conference tournament championship in program history while also producing the 2004 MIAA Offensive Player of the Year, MIAA Defensive Player of the Year, and the MIAA batting champion.
 Welsh and her coaching staff were also named the 2004 MIAA Coaching Staff of the Year.

 Welsh was named the head coach at Bethel in 2004 and helped rebuild the program into a national contender almost immediately.
 In 2005, Bethel went 33–21 and earned a trip to the NAIA Regional Tournament.
 The following season, Bethel won the MCC Conference title with a 14–2 record and ended their season with a 37–23 overall mark.

 In 2007, the Pilots made their first-ever trip to the NAIA National Championship while tying the school mark for wins with a 45–10 record.
 From 2008–2009, she once again led the Pilots to the NAIA National Tournament, finishing with records of 51–6 and 52–7, respectively.